kgururaj/GenomicsDB_wiki/Dealing-with-multiple-GenomicsDB-partitions.md

         ./bin/vcf2tiledb <loader.json> --rank=<rank> --split-files --split-output-filename=<output_path> <input.vcf.gz>

   If the `--rank` argument is omitted, the default rank is 0, so the split file will contain data corresponding to partition index 0.

+## How do I determine what bounds to use for column partitions?
+Ideally, we want to have balanced partitions - i.e., all partitions should have approximately the same amount of data.
+If partitions are not balanced, downstream queries and tools will overload certain machines and will lead to increased execution times (and poor resource utilization).
+In TileDB/GenomicsDB, it is preferable to have partitions with approximately equal number of cells.

+We recommend users create a fine grained histogram over a subset of samples to determine the column partition bounds.
+For example, if you have 50K WGS samples, pick 1K samples at random and create a histogram over columns (genomic position) with 100K bins.
+The value of each histogram bin corresponds to the number of cells in that bin.
+To determine the 'best' partition bounds, divide the histogram bins into the desired number of partitions such that the number of cells is balanced across all partitions.

+We provide a utility tool to create such a histogram given a set of files.
+Details are described on [[ this wiki page | GenomicsDB-utilities#creating-a-histogram ]].